ouvaa/ouvaa.github.io/docs/phrases.md

  **Other Common Phrases**

 Where "the" (dha) is not needed, do not use.
+As rather evident, the pronunciation gives the easiest english word that comes to mind.

 - **Excuse me, where's the restroom?**
   - soli, doled vhe? (sorry, toilet where?)